Airflow Configuration

 enabled: false

-With RWO, log persistence is often unsuitable.
+With RWO, log persistence is usually inadequate.

-Prefer RWX or another log strategy (for example an external stack) aligned with the environment.
+Prefer RWX or another log strategy (for example, an external stack) aligned with the environment.

 S3 connection (TDP)